 - Keeping your children housed

-- Maintaining some sense of nomalcy
+- Maintaining some sense of normalcy

-So we did what many families quietly do:
+So we did what many families quietly do.

-- Absorbed the hit to protect stability
+We absorbed the hit to protect stability.

-It wasn't growth.
+It was not growth.

 It was defense.